Azure/azure-sdk-for-js/README.md

 ## Usage ##

-This sdk is promise-based for creating entities like the `EventHubClient`, `EventHubSender` and `EventHubReceiver`.
+This sdk is promise-based as well as event based.
+- It is **promise based** for for creating entities like the `EventHubClient`, `EventHubSender` and `EventHubReceiver`.
+- It is **event based** for listening to events/errors, etc.
+  - `EventHubReceiver` and `EventHubSender` are `EventEmitter`(s) as well.
+Once they are created you should be adding eventListeners for the `error` event to both of them and adding eventListener for the `message` event to the `EventHubReceiver`.

 See [examples](./examples) directory for some examples.
 It depends on [rhea](https://github.com/amqp/rhea) library for managing connections, sending and receiving messages over the [AMQP](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-complete-v1.0-os.pdf) protocol.

 ### Client creation
 The simplest usage is to use the static factory method `EventHubClient.createFromConnectionString(_connection-string_, _event-hub-path_)`.
-Once you have a client, you can use it to
+Once you have a client, you can use it for:

 ### Sender creation
 - Create an EventHubSender using the `client.createSender()` method.